-Two hundred and thirty-four Z. tritici sRNA loci were predicted to generate sRNAs putatively targeting 737 wheat transcripts with annotations for some suggestive of their potential role in plant immunity (Table S5), implying the existence of cross-kingdom RNAi in this pathosystem.
+Two hundred and thirty-four Z. tritici sRNA loci were predicted to generate sRNAs putatively targeting 737 wheat transcripts with annotations for some suggestive of their potential role in plant immunity (Supplementary Table S7), implying the existence of cross-kingdom RNAi in this pathosystem.
 It might be expected that the abundance of candidate wheat mRNA targets is reduced during Z. tritici infection due to the fungal sRNA-mediated cleavage.
 However, less than one third of the predicted targets showed downregulation of more than 2-fold even at one time point during Z. tritici IPO323 infection of a susceptible wheat cv.
-Riband, and downregulation of only ~ 70 of these transcripts was found to be statistically significant.
-Moreover, we were unable to detect the predicted ZtsRNA1 - ZtsRNA4 catalyzed cleavage fragments in any of their 10 predicted wheat mRNA targets using 5'-RACE (Figure S7).
-It is possible that this could be because the predicted wheat mRNA - Z. tritici sRNA interactions result in translational repression rather than transcript cleavage.
+Riband, and downregulation of only \sim 70 of these transcripts was found to be statistically significant.
+Moreover, we were unable to detect the predicted ZtsRNA1 -ZtsRNA4 catalyzed cleavage fragments in any of their 10 predicted wheat mRNA targets using 5'-RACE (Supplementary Figure S8).
+It is possible that this could be because the predicted Z. tritici sRNAs act by repressing translation of target wheat transcripts rather than orchestrate transcript cleavage.
 It may also be possible that the analyzed wheat mRNA targets identified computationally are either not genuine targets, or not sufficiently well-targeted for the effects to be detectable using the methods described here.